Carrying Your Federal Insurance Benefits Over Into Retirement by Ray Yon

 If the survivor’s annuity can cover the premium, the premium amount will be deducted from the annuity benefits.

 When it comes to the expenses on FEDVIP, this should not change once you are retired.
 The premiums are determined at a group rate and will be taken from your retirement benefit each month once your retirement request has been completed.
-There is no government contribution for this benefit, so federal workers that are still having their retirement claims put through may receive an individual bill for this plan until their retirement claim is finished.
+Ray Yon said there is no government contribution for this benefit, so federal workers that are still having their retirement claims put through may receive an individual bill for this plan until their retirement claim is finished.
 Also, this benefit is paid with pre-tax dollars of current workers.
 However, for those who are retired, this benefit is paid with after-tax dollars withholdings.